 - An insurance policy, also known as an annuity, is purchased with the settlement.
 The annuity can be paid out to the minor at various times after (s)he turns 18.

-If you know someone that has been impacted by this, or a similar, tragedy, please let them know they can contact us for a free strategy session to answer any questions they might have, to make sure they get compensated to the full extent available under the law, and that those reckless individuals caused who caused such a preventable tragedy are held completely responsible and brought to full justice.
-You may reach me directly at [email protected] or 469-466-2600 with any questions.
+If you know someone that has been impacted by this, or a similar Farmer's Branch, Carrolton, or Dallas-Fort Worth area tragedy, please let them know they can contact us for a free strategy session to answer any questions they might have.
+Our dedicated truck accident attorneys will make sure they get compensated to the full extent available under the law, and that those reckless individuals caused who caused such a preventable tragedy are held completely responsible and brought to full justice.
+Contact us online today, or call (469) 466-2600 (Dallas) / (817) 605-1505 (Fort Worth) to schedule your free consultation right away.
+Remember — you don't pay unless we win!